OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:33

-The whole town gathered at the door,
+A large gathering of the town assembled at the door,

 ## Mark 1:34